August 1, 2022

-Throughout the 2020-2021 school year, your child may be recorded, interviewed, livestreamed, and/or photographed by representatives from newspapers, television stations, and radio stations, as well as district communications office personnel or their designees and these items may be publicly displayed.
-Students and their work and photographs may also appear in print media and/or electronically on places such as public websites, social media, and through broadcasts.
+Throughout the 2022-2023 school year, your child may be recorded, interviewed, livestreamed, and/or photographed by representatives from newspapers, television stations, and radio stations, as well as district communications office personnel or their designees, and these items may be publicly displayed.
+Students and their work and photographs may also appear in print media and/or electronically in places such as public websites, social media, and broadcasts.

-If you do object to such publication, you must file a written objection.
+If you object to such publication, you must file a written objection.
 The district will not deliberately publish your child if you have filed a written objection.
 The district will also make a reasonable effort to avoid publication by any third party.
 It is understood that the district certainly has no control of the news media or others outside of the school organization.
-Student participation in school activities, especially athletics and other competitive events, increases the likelihood of publication of stories and images of those students.
-Additionally, please note that the written objection does not preclude your child’s voice from being livestreamed for instructional purposes should you choose to send your child to in-person instruction
+Student participation in school activities, especially athletics and other competitive events, as well as extracurricular activities, increases the likelihood of publication of stories and images of those students.
+Additionally, please note that the written objection does not preclude your child’s voice from being livestreamed for instructional purposes related to in-person instruction.

-Please address written objections to: Bonnie Berzonski, Coordinator of Communications, Fox Chapel Area School District, 611 Field Club Road, Pittsburgh, PA 15238.
+Please address written objections to Bonnie Berzonski, Coordinator of Communications, Fox Chapel Area School District, 611 Field Club Road, Pittsburgh, PA 15238.
 If you have filed a written objection in the past, you still must file a new letter of objection each year.
-All written objections must be filed with the district’s communications office by Thursday, August 20, 2020.
+All written objections must be filed with the district’s communications office by Friday, August 19, 2022.
 If you do not file a written objection, your silence will serve as implied consent.